jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 deliberations have begun, and one cannot enter the chamber then.

-Minutes are to be kept to justify decisions and provide limited transparency; they are not to be used to state who has expressed a particular view.
-See the following reference regarding the meetings of a National Spiritual Assembly:
+Minutes are to be kept to justify decisions and provide limited transparency into the reasons for assembly decisions; they are not to be used to identify who has expressed a particular view.
+See the following reference regarding the meetings of a National Spiritual
+Assembly:

     The purpose of the minutes is to record the action of the Assembly with sufficient back-ground information so that one reading the